LanceSissing/boardwalk-games/refs/user-stories-Boardwalk.md

 # Project Planning - User Stories

-## User Story 1: User friendly navigation and responsive design (must-have)
+## User Story 1: User friendly navigation & responsive design (must-have)
 - User story: As a First-Time Visitor, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.

 Acceptance Criteria